nuneskris/nuneskris.github.io/_talks/ETL-Project-Initiation-Checklist.md

 ---
-title: "ETL Project Initiation Checklist"
+title: "Data Engineering Project Initiation Checklist"
 collection: talks
 type: "Tutorial"
 permalink: /talks/ETL-Project-Initiation-Checklist
 date: 2019-03-01
 ---

+Some upfront work is required to ensure the success of data engineering projects.
+I have used this checklist to provide a framework for collaborating with multiple stakeholders to define clear requirements and designs.

 ## Acquisition

-* Are the data sources external to the cloud.
-If this is the case, we need an ingestion design (compressed/encrypted data from external sources) and add complexity to the overall solution.
+* Are the data sources external to the cloud?
+If so, we need an ingestion design (compressed/encrypted data from external sources) which adds complexity to the overall solution.
-* Irrespective of the extraction pattern (Delta, Full Load), it is recommended to use a data file landing stage on cloud storage which is key to roll-back, archival (raw data) and audit.
+* Regardless of the extraction pattern (Delta, Full Load), it is recommended to use a data file landing stage on cloud storage for roll-back, archival (raw data), and audit purposes.
-* Establish standard tools and SLAs with extraction/source teams which highly impact timelines and quality of the first time delivery.
+* Establish standard tools and SLAs with extraction/source teams that significantly impact timelines and the quality of initial deliveries.
-* Data encrypted in-flight/at-rest.
-Also is the security architecture built around acquiring the data and a regular audit process to ensure compliance
+* Is data encrypted in-flight/at-rest?
+Is the security architecture built around acquiring the data, with a regular audit process to ensure compliance?
-* Establishing the frequency at which data is to be extracted from the sources to the system.
-This will be based on entity type, reporting needs and source system constraints.
-This needs be handled case-by-case basis and one size does not fit all.
-This needs to be designed along with the source system.
+* Establish the frequency of data extraction from sources to the system based on entity type, reporting needs, and source system constraints.
+This should be handled on a case-by-case basis as one size does not fit all.
-* Is it possible to extract delta-loads from the source system.
+* Can delta-loads be extracted from the source system?
-* It is recommended to extract only desired data from the source systems when we start so that we don’t get overwhelmed.
-Do we have a list of tables which need to be extracted.
+* When starting, it's recommended to extract only the necessary data from source systems to avoid overwhelm.
+Do we have a list of tables that need extraction?
-* What is the format of data which will be extracted (type, compression, size etc.)
+* What format (type, compression, size, etc.) should the extracted data be in?
-* How much reliability do we need to build into the extraction.
+* How much reliability needs to be built into the extraction process?

 ## Transformation/Processing

-* What are the stages (Logical Partitions) do we have within the Data lake.
-We would need clear partitions on the various stages so that there is separation on computing needs, security and risk profile.
+* What stages (Logical Partitions) do we have within the Data lake?
+Clear partitions are needed for computing needs, security, and risk profile separation.
-* Is there any data which is personal or sensitive that should be anonymized or concealed to protect data privacy and ensure regulatory compliance.
+* Is there personal or sensitive data that needs anonymization or concealment to protect privacy and ensure regulatory compliance?
-* Do we have clear data cleansing requirements, or do we need to run any data-profiling tools to scan the data? (missing or inaccurate values, poorly structured fields, Accuracy, Completeness, Consistency, Timeliness, Validity, Uniqueness).
+* Are there clear data cleansing requirements?
+Do we need to use data-profiling tools to scan for missing or inaccurate values, poorly structured fields, and ensure Accuracy, Completeness, Consistency, Timeliness, Validity, Uniqueness?
-* Do we have a canonical data model to represent the main subject areas?
-What is the data model impedance between the data source model and the target canonical model.
+* Do we have a canonical data model to represent main subject areas?
+What is the data model impedance between the data source model and the target canonical model?
-* How many types of consumers do we have for the single source of truth (canonical data)
+* How many types of consumers are there for the single source of truth (canonical data)?
-* What are the decision arguments behind the technology stack for processing data?
+* What are the decision criteria for selecting the technology stack for processing data?
-* The dimensional model.
+* Is there a dimensional model in place?
-* Is there an estimate on the volume of data which needs to be processed.
-The performance consideration which needs to be addressed accordingly.
+* Do we have an estimate of the volume of data to be processed?
+What performance considerations need to be addressed accordingly?
-* Is there a design to handle slowly changing dimensions.
-The extraction of slowly changing dimensions will impact on the SCD type.
+* Is there a design to handle slowly changing dimensions?
+This impacts the SCD type.
-* Do we need to maintain a data catalog or schemas.
-Do we have a mapping between the final reports to tables?
+* Do we need to maintain a data catalog or schemas?
+Is there a mapping between final reports and tables?
-* Do we have governance requirements which need to be included?
+* Are there governance requirements that need to be included?
 * Reliability should be built into the pipelines.

 ## Serving

-* How many reports and do we have clear requirements?
+* How many reports do we have, and are the requirements clear?
-* Is there a logical grouping of the reports from a development perspective.
+* Is there a logical grouping of reports from a development perspective?
-* Do we have a mapping between reports and data requirements.
+* Do we have a mapping between reports and data requirements?
-* The serving data model should be mapped using the rule of thumb.
-One query to one table.
+* The serving data model should follow the rule of thumb: one query to one table.
-* Separate self-service/ ad-hoc reporting from high frequency operational reporting.
+* Separate self-service/ad-hoc reporting from high-frequency operational reporting.